MathiasGruber/plmd/README.md

-plmd
-====

-PLMD: Peptide Ligand Molecular Dynamics, is a python module for managing the creation, running and analysis of molecular dynamics simulations of peptide-ion interactions using Amber12 and AmberTools.

-== DESCRIPTION
-== PLMD: Peptide Ligand Molecular Dynamics
+PLMD: Peptide Ligand Molecular Dynamics
 ==============

 The purpose of this module is automatize the use of the Molecular Dynamics